-Ross' passion is for working with groups and communities, amateur and professional artists, to create large-scale, outdoor spectacle-theatre that is ritualistic and transformative, that deals with the big themes; light and dark, love and loss, sorrow and joy.
-He likes to use whatever skills he can find between the people involved to tell stories that reflect them and their communities in some way.
-Past productions have used circus, dance, live music, pyrotechnics, lavish sound, lighting and design to convey mythic or historical narratives.
+Ross is passionate about working with groups and communities, amateur and professional artists, to create large-scale spectacle-theatre that is ritualistic and transformative, that deals with the big themes; light and dark, love and loss, sorrow and joy.
+He likes to use whatever skills he can find amongst participants to tell stories that reflect them and their communities in some way.
+Past productions have used circus, projection, live music, pyrotechnics, dance, lavish sound, lighting and design to convey mythic or historical narratives.
 He has a regular team of artists that he loves to work with, but is always interested in new collaborations with enthusiastic people.

 Sad and joyful, funny and spectacular, sentimental and uplifting, Ageless will combine the talents of the Sliders Youth Circus, St Pats Community Choir, and the Perth Discovery Singers.
 Highly skilled circus acts by WA’s most talented young acrobats and aerialists, to the haunting and uplifting sound of multiple voices of all ages singing popular songs about age and youth.